Why and how to invest in Dim Sum Bonds

 Rich above the Poor – Literally

-I found it only slightly ironic that the the richest people in Hong Kong bankers worked directly above the poorest.
+I found it only slightly ironic that the richest people in Hong Kong bankers worked directly above the poorest.
 Many places are like that in China – with the ultra powerful living alongside the powerless.

 After exchanging my id card for a visitors pass, I took the elevator up several floors, and then an escalator to another secure area, finally making my way to a meeting room in the private banking sector.